rahulrdate/devops-naive/docker/docker-hands-on.md

 #### docker push

-You will need docker hub account for this (Can skip for now)
+You will need docker hub account for this (Can skip for now).

 `docker push hello-world`